2maro/homelab-infra/README.md

 ---

-## Contributing 🤝

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements, bug fixes, or enhancements.

-1. Fork the repository 🍴
-2. Create a new branch (`git checkout -b feature/my-feature`) 🌿
-3. Commit changes (`git commit -m "Add some feature"`) 📝
-4. Push to the branch (`git push origin feature/my-feature`) 🚀
-5. Create a Pull Request 📩

----

-## Contact 📧

-For any questions, suggestions, or feedback, feel free to reach out via GitHub issues or contact the repository owner directly.

----

 > **Note** ⚠️: Always ensure you safeguard credentials (e.g., `.json` files with tokens or passwords) by excluding them from version control (e.g., add them to your `.gitignore`).
 You can also use HashiCorp Vault, Ansible Vault, or other secrets managers for more robust protection.